State Extravaganza Rules

 - If a Master’s does not qualify or attend, any youth attending from that state can substitute.

-- If a State doesn’t have enough attending members for a six-person team then they can combine with other states in the same situation.
+- If a State doesn’t have enough attending members for a five-person team, then they can combine with other states in the same situation.
 However, the rating categories must be enforced for the assembled team.
 Except for Beginners, only the top 20 qualifiers are eligible to combine with these other states and only if that state is not complete enough for 3 teams.

-- Entry fees are $50/entry with a required two ride limit.
-(Pick 1 Draw 1 from your 6-rider team)
+- Entry fees are $60/entry with a required two ride limit.

-- One of six Saddles will be awarded to each member of the winning team!
+- One of five Saddles will be awarded to each member of the winning team!

 - Awards will also be given to the 2nd and 3rd place state team.

-- The state team of 6 riders with the most cattle sorted and the fastest overall time combined in the State Extravaganza All Levels Handicap Class will advance the top three states to the finals.
+- The state team of 5 riders with the most cattle sorted, and the fastest overall time combined in the State Extravaganza All Levels Handicap Class will advance the top three states to the finals.

 - The team members of the top three states will all ride again with the same partners as before with a clean slate (three states equaling 15 teams to the finals).